Whitney Houston (album): Commercial performance

 The album was successful worldwide.
-In the United Kingdom, it peaked at number two on the albums chart, spending 119 weeks on the chart.
-It was certified 4× platinum for shipments of 1,200,000 units of the album by the British Phonographic Industry(BPI), becoming the fifth best-selling album of 1986.
-In Canada, the album reached the top spot on the albums chart and remained there for 17 weeks to become the longest stay at the summit by a female artist.
-On March 31, 1987, it was certified 10× platinum for sales of over one million copies, making it the best-selling album of 1986, and later Diamond by the Canadian Recording Industry Association(CRIA).
-Whitney Houston was also the 1986's top selling album in Australia, staying at number one of the Kent Music Report albums chart for 11 weeks, the longest stay by a female artist at the time.
-It became the first time an African American artist had a number 1 album in Australia.
-In Japan, the album was ranked number two on list of the 1986's best-selling album by a foreign artist, with a total of 450,000 units combined sales of LP, CD and Compact Cassette, only behind Madonna's True Blue.
-Besides, the album reached the number one on the albums chart in Norway for ten weeks, Sweden for six weeks and South Africa for five weeks, the number two in Germany, Switzerland, and the number three in Austria and New Zealand.
-Worldwide, Whitney Houston has sold over 25 million copies, becoming one of the best selling albums in the 1980s.
+In the United Kingdom, it peaked at number 2 on the albums chart, spending one hundred and nineteen weeks on the chart.
+It was certified 4× Platinum for shipments of 1,200,000 units of the album by the British Phonographic Industry (BPI), becoming the fifth best-selling album of 1986.
+In Canada, the album reached the top spot on the albums chart and remained there for seventeen weeks, becoming the longest stay at the summit by a female artist.
+On March 31, 1987, it was certified 10× Platinum for sales of over one million copies, making it the best-selling album of 1986, and later Diamond by the Canadian Recording Industry Association (CRIA).
+Whitney Houston was also the best-selling album of 1986 in Australia, staying at number 1 on the Kent Music Report albums chart for eleven weeks, the longest stay by a female artist at the time.
+It was additionally the first number 1 album by a Black female artist there.
+In Japan, the album was the second best-selling album of 1986 by a foreign artist, selling a total of 450,000 units, only behind Madonna's True Blue.
+In addition, the album reached number 1 on the albums chart in Norway for ten weeks, Sweden for six weeks and South Africa for five weeks, number 2 in Germany, Switzerland, and number 3 in Austria and New Zealand.
 According to the Nielsen SoundScan began tracking sales data in 1991, as of 2009, the album sold over 1,038,000 copies in the United States.
 The week ending of February 25, 2012, following Houston's death on February 11, the album re-charted on the Billboard 200 at No. 72 with 8,000 copies sold.